Coordinated Multi-Robot Shared Autonomy Based on Scheduling and Demonstrations: Preliminary Evaluation

 \section{Preliminary Evaluation}

 As a preliminary assessment of our method, we designed an experimental task, collected demonstrations, and ran a simulated experiment to assess how our scheduling solution adapts with use of the shared autonomy system.
-We also developed a prototype system, shown in Figure \ref{fig:expsetup} (bottom), that is demonstrated in the supplemental video.
 The experimental task was inspired by industrial sanding applications (e.g., aircraft and automotive manufacturing) where portions of the task have variable sanding needs.
 The task consisted of four sanding passes of gray spray paint on a piece of white acrylic, as shown in Figure \ref{fig:expsetup} (top-right).
 The first three passes were variable, where 50\% of the piece was painted in randomly chosen sections.
 The fourth pass was consistently painted (i.e., did not require corrections).
 During demonstrations, the operator applied more force and moved the tool more slowly over the painted sections and applied very little force and moved quickly when there was no paint.
 As a result, the learned nominal program \textit{lightly} sanded the first three passes and required corrections by the operator to adjust the abrasiveness.
 During each demonstration, the tool was moved slowly between passes as a simple way to ensure the task was amenable to a highly-parallel execution (i.e., one robot sanding while the other moved between passes).
 In practice, other high-confidence actions between passes could enable parallel scheduling, such as changing sanding discs.
 The authors collected a total of six sanding demonstrations using the instrumented sanding tool shown in Figure \ref{fig:expsetup} (top-left).
 We collected the pose of the tool, the applied force, and the state of the tool (i.e., on/off) during each demonstration.